Use cases for Folders

 You can use SFTP Gateway to transfer files between cloud providers:

-This configuration lets you drag and drop files between AWS, Azure and GCP.
+This configuration lets you drag and drop files between AWS, Azure and Google Cloud.

 Folders are logical mappings that map an SFTP folder to a cloud location.